 One of the most common questions regarding child support payments is, how long does a parent have to pay child support?
 The answer to this question depends on the case’s circumstances.

-The requirement to pay child support ends when a child reaches the age of majority, which in Ontario is 18 years old.
+The requirement to pay child support ends when a child reaches the age of majority, which in Ontario, Canada, is 18 years old.
 However, a common misconception or misunderstanding is that child support ends once a child reaches this age and does not extend past a child reaching the age of majority.
 While this understandably is a logical assumption, it’s not entirely correct.

 Family Law Act

 - 31 (1) under the Family Law Act states that every parent has an obligation to provide support, to the extent that the parent is capable of doing so, for his or her unmarried child who is a minor, enrolled in a full-time program of education, or is unable by reason of illness, disability or other cause to withdraw from the charge of his or her parents.